marcduiker/azure-functions-university/lessons/cosmosdb.md

             }
         }
 ```
-Notice that we are processing all the items in the input parameter.
-Each document either inserted or changed in the `players` container will be sent in this collection.
+In the code we are processing all the items in the input parameter.
+Each document either inserted or changed in the `players` container will be sent in this list.
 We will send these items to the output binding into the type we have for the `teamplayers` container.
 In case you need more changes to every document in the input you can add the code here.

 Now let's try out the functions in our app locally and see if everything works as expected.